DBB411/knowledgebase/TeachMoreWeb/Project_setup_on_machine.md

 3. Install _bundle_ gem by: `gem install bundle`
 4. Install all required _gems_ for project by: `bundle install` (required gem's list gets from _gemfile_)
 5. _Step 4_ did not include _graphviz_, to  do that: `gem install graphviz`
+6. To access Production database, add your ssh key to prduction server
-6. Backup and Restore Production database :
+7. Backup and Restore Production database :
   - *SSH to teachmore.in and take a backup of the database*
 ```
 $ ssh deployer@teachmore.in